 I’ve largely eliminated both of these expenses from my life, and the decision to do so was a primary factor that helped me to accumulate over $100,000 in investable assets in less than three years out of college, and go on to accumulate much more in the few years since.

-Living in a house-hack close to work, and behaving otherwise responsibly and frugally do not preclude one from earning a high income.
+Living in a house-hack close to work, and behaving otherwise responsibly and frugally does not preclude one from earning a high income.
 In fact, I’d argue that they assist in that department.
-As I intentionally designed a highly efficient, convenient, healthy lifestyle, I found that my mental capacity increased and my ability to focus continued to develop.
+As I intentionally designed a highly efficient, convenient, healthy lifestyle, I found that my mental capacity increased, and my ability to focus continued to develop.

 Unlike frugality, there are no guarantees in the income department.
 While not spending $10 guarantees that you will be $10 richer, income production is all about playing the odds.

 Now, one thing to clear up is the situation with your current job.
-If you are earning $50,000 per year as a “marketing specialist 1” then you know that the best case scenario at your current career is that you will be promoted to “marketing specialist 2” at $55,000 – $57,000 over the next 12-18 months.
+If you are earning $50,000 per year as a “marketing specialist 1” then you know that the best-case scenario in your current career is that you will be promoted to “marketing specialist 2” at $55,000 – $57,000 over the next 12-18 months.
 Again, that’s if things go well.

 This enables you to take risks and increase your odds of earning a truly meaningful salary.
 This enables you to take a chance on a sales job where top performers earn $100,000, $250,000, or more per year.
 This enables you to join a startup with just a few employees at $35,000 per year, but with some equity that could be worth six or seven figures in a few years.
 This enables you to get paid for performance.